juliodferraz/CppND-Capstone-Snake-Game/README.md

 In this project, you can build your own C++ application or extend this Snake game, following the principles you have learned throughout this Nanodegree Program.
 This project will demonstrate that you can independently create applications using a wide range of C++ features.

+## New Features Added to the Starter Game Repo

+1. Auto mode: press 'a' key at any time during gameplay to toggle between manual (standard) and auto mode, in which the snake become autonomous and the player loses control over it.
+Game by default starts in auto mode.

 ## Dependencies for Running Locally
 * cmake >= 3.7
   * All OSes: [click here for installation instructions](https://cmake.org/install/)